mgperry/plyrs/README.md

 have a common operation you want to reuse.

 A note:

-I certainly *don't* think that polars should have been made like this, `plyrs` is very much a 'porcelain' library probably shouldn't be used outside of interactive sessions and short scripts (outside of @schema perhaps).
+I certainly *don't* think that polars should have been made like this, `plyrs` is very much a 'porcelain' library, and as such probably shouldn't be used outside of interactive sessions and short scripts (outside of @schema perhaps).
 I personally spend a lot of time starting at analysis code, so maybe aesthetics mean more to me than most.
 The same goes for including lots of small convenience functions: it's a mistake in a serious library, but it can significantly improve the interactive experience.

 ## syntax